cypress-io/cypress-documentation/source/guides/core-concepts/test-runner.md

 ## Selector Playground

-In version 1.3.0, the Selector Playground was introduced.
-In this mode, you can hover over parts of your app and the element underneath the cursor will be highlighted (like "Select an element" mode from the DevTools).
+After engaging the {% url "Selector Playground" selector-playground-guide %} beside the url, you can hover over parts of your app and the element(s) found will be highlighted (like "Select an element" mode from the DevTools).

-Cypress will calculate the best selector to using for getting that element.
-It displays the selector in a new UI panel overlaying the reporter and allowing refinements such as selecting by text via {% url "`cy.contains`" contains %} or selecting via attribute.
-It also has a copy-to-clipboard button for easy copying.
+Cypress will calculate the best selector to use for getting that element.
+It displays the selector in a new UI panel overlaying the reporter and allows refinements such as selecting by text via {% url "`cy.contains`" contains %} or selecting via attributes.
+It also has a copy-to-clipboard button for easy copying. {% url "Learn more about the Selector Playground." selector-playground-guide %}

 {% img /img/guides/selector-playground.gif Selector Playground %}